IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA581 - When requesting a vehicle test drive, the user will have to enter data required by the agency to achieve registration
+- VA581 - When requesting a vehicle test drive, the user will have to enter data required by the car dealership to achieve registration

 1. Input to upload multiple files.
-2. Include all files specified by that agency in the input.
+2. Include all files specified by that car dealership in the input.

 - **Priority**: Medium